LENS-DF: Deepfake Detection and Temporal Localization for Long-Form Noisy Speech

 AI Summary

-LENS-DF is a novel recipe for training and evaluating audio deepfake detection and temporal localization under realistic conditions (longer duration, noisy conditions, multiple speakers).
-Models trained with LENS-DF consistently outperform those trained using conventional methods, demonstrating its effectiveness for robust audio deepfake detection and localization.
+This study introduces LENS-DF, a novel recipe for training and evaluating audio deepfake detection and temporal localization under realistic conditions, including longer duration, noisy environments, and multiple speakers.
+Models trained using data generated with LENS-DF consistently outperform those trained with conventional recipes, demonstrating its effectiveness for robust audio deepfake detection and localization.

 Abstract